EngineerBetter/engineerbetter-hugo/content/blog/kill-the-devops-team.md

 If they do have to ask for these things, then guess what? **NotDevOps!**

-If you're practising NotDevOps, your employer doesn't get the benefits that they think they are.
+If you're practising NotDevOps, your employer isn't getting the benefits that they think they are.
 You're lying to the C-suite who _think_ you're doing this cool thing they've heard about, when actually it's the same playbook with differently-named teams.

 This is worse than just _not_ doing DevOps - you're creating a blind spot for the people that pay for your expertise, and ruining the reputation of those who _are_ doing the right thing by abusing the terminology.